deficollective/defiscan/src/content/protocols/lido-v2.md

 ![Overview of Lido](./diagrams/lido-overview.png)

 Users can stake their `ETH` with Lido through the `Lido` contract and obtain `stETH` in return.
 Users can then redeem their `stETH` for `ETH` by entering a withdrawal queue in interacting directly with the `WithdrawalQueueuErc721`.
-The deposits and withdrawals may balance each other, but when excess `ETH` is deposited or more `stETH` is redeemed, ethereum validators operated by different _Node Operators_ are created or asked to exit.
+The deposits and withdrawals may balance each other, but when excess `ETH` is deposited or more `stETH` is redeemed, Ethereum validators operated by different _Node Operators_ are created or asked to exit.

-A _Consensus Committee_ is trused to report the relevant state of the consensus layer onchain.
-The report includes information on the number of Lido validators on the consensus layer, their cumulative balance, exited validators, balance of the rewards and withdrawal vaults, and the simulated share rate (total `ETH` per share emitted).
+A _Consensus Committee_ is trusted to report the relevant state of the consensus layer onchain.
+The report includes information on the number of Lido validators on the consensus layer, their cumulative balance, exited validators, the balance of the rewards and withdrawal vaults, and the simulated share rate (total `ETH` per share emitted).
 This information is then processed and transmitted to other Lido contracts.
 It will influence how shares are rebased and whether validators may be created or asked to exit in future slots.
 The report of wrong data could therefore lead to the loss of unclaimed yield or loss of user funds.
 This makes the _Consensus Committee_ a critical dependency.

 The governance contract `Voting` and its `Agent` have managing rights on all apps and ossifiable proxies respectively.
 This includes contract upgrades.

 ### Validator creation

-When enough `ETH` is deposited into the contract, the `StakingRouter`chooses a pair of validator keys from either the _Curated_, _Simple-DVT_, or _Community_ staking modules to assign funds to following a specific algorithm and the governance chosen allocation.
+When enough `ETH` is deposited into the contract, the `StakingRouter`chooses a pair of validator keys from either the _Curated_, _Simple-DVT_, or _Community_ staking modules to assign funds to, following a specific algorithm and the governance chosen allocation.
 An offchain set of 6 guardians form the `DepositSecurityModule`.
-They coordinate to sign the merkle root of the deposit contract and trigger the deposit of 32 `ETH` for the chosen validator keys.
+They coordinate to sign the Merkle root of the deposit contract and trigger the deposit of 32 `ETH` for the chosen validator keys.
 The guardians have been introduced to counter a [frontrunning vulnerability from validators](https://research.lido.fi/t/mitigations-for-deposit-front-running-vulnerability/1239) and ensure the validators' withdrawal address is the Lido `WithdrawalsManagerProxy`.

 ### Validator exit

 Validators may be asked to exit to provide `ETH` to the withdrawal queue.
 The signal to exit will be sent during one of the oracle reports, the oracles should then withdraw all 32 `ETH` staked.
 Those funds are sent automatically to the `WithdrawalsManagerProxy`.
-If validators are not exitted they are declared _stuck_ and the _Node Operators_ will be penalized.
+If validators are not exited they are declared _stuck_ and the _Node Operators_ will be penalized.

 ### Staking Rewards